CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/on-premise/grafana/upgrade-loki.md

     * Stop-Loki.ps1

 1. In File Explorer, navigate to the extracted Grafana Loki folder performed as part of [Make Artefacts Available][].
-1. Copy the `loki-windows-amd64.exe` file into the `C:\Loki` directory.
+1. Copy the `loki-windows-amd64.exe` file into the folder that Loki was previously running from, e.g. `C:\Loki`.
 1. In File Explorer, navigate to the extracted Grafana Loki Install folder performed as part of [Make Artefacts Available][].
-1. Copy the contents of this location into the `C:\Loki` directory.
+1. Copy the contents of this location into the folder that Loki was previously running from, e.g. `C:\Loki`.
 1. Open loki-local-config.yaml in a text editor and compare against the [backed up][] version:

     * The data for Grafana dashboards is defined under schema_config.